Centre for Science, Athabasca University, Athabasca AB CANADA

 Most co-orbital asteroids are not confined ahead of or behind our planet the way Trojans are.
 Nonetheless, they have a distinct though subtle dynamical relationship with the Earth that the vast majority of near-Earth asteroids lack.
 For more information on co-orbital asteroids, see the links at the bottom of this page.

 Asteroid 2010 TK7 was discovered by the Wide-field Infrared Survey Explorer (WISE) satellite in October 2010.
 Shortly after this, the possible co-orbital nature of the orbit of 2010 TK7 was pointed out by Martin Connors (Athabasca University in Alberta, Canada).
-Follow-up images of the asteroid were taken by Christian Veillet, Director of the 3.6 meter Canada-France-Hawaii Telescope in Hawaii, to refine the asteroid's orbit once it became favorably placed in the night sky.
+Follow-up images of the asteroid were taken by Christian Veillet, then Director of the 3.6 meter Canada-France-Hawaii Telescope in Hawaii, to refine the asteroid's orbit once it became favorably placed in the night sky.
 Based on this new information, Paul Wiegert (The University of Western Ontario in Ontario, Canada) was able to perform computer simulations of the asteroid which confirmed the Trojan character of its motion.

 Note: the following clips (and the previous images) are only illustrative of the orbits involved.
 In particular, the number of "loops" has been reduced in some for easier visibility, and the sizes of the Sun, Earth and the asteroid have been exaggerated for the same reason.
 As a result, the asteroid appears to pass much closer to the Earth than it does in reality.